swiftly-solution/documentation/src/docs/scripting/events/gameevents/ongcconnected.md

 ---

 # OnGcConnected
-This event is triggered when gc_connected is triggered
+This event is triggered when gc_connected is triggered.
 ::: tabs
 @tab Lua
 ```lua